 - Submit three reference forms (academic and two general), available in the back of the catalog, or you can download the General Recommendation and the Academic Recommendation PDFs.

 - Request your high school to send a copy of your transcript to the Director of Admissions.
-If you have not yet graduated, request the high school to send a transcript of your course work completed up until the current semester.
+If you have not yet graduated, request the high school to send a transcript of your coursework completed up until the current semester.
 If you passed the Tests of General Educational Development (GED), have a copy of the Official Report of Test Results sent directly from the GED test center to the Director of Admissions.
-If you graduated from a homeschool or nontraditional secondary education program, see the section for Homeschool Graduates.

 - Have your ACT or SAT scores sent to the Director of Admissions as soon as possible.
 This is done automatically if you specify our college ACT number 0707 or our SAT number 5970 when you take these tests.